Alawi Sultanate: Religion

 Islam in Morocco was primarily defined by Maliki doctrine intertwined with Sufism.

 Inspired by Wahhabism, a crackdown on Sufi brotherhoods and mystical orders (tariqas) in the country was led by Moulay Slimane for practices he deemed to be sinful.
 This crackdown stopped under the reign of Moulay Abderrahmane ben Hisham, which helped him consolidate his rule.
+Abdelhafid also came under the influence of the Salafi movement and similarly did a crackdown on Sufi brotherhoods like the Kattaniya and Tijaniya.
+Abdelhafid sought to strengthen the state by getting rid of the influence of Sufi brotherhoods.